mahbuba01/Competitive-Programming-Tips/README.md

 Language (IOI)->
 • For the past sessions (till 2015): C, C++, Pascal.
 • But (Since 2017): C++, Java, Pascal.
-3. NCPC, IUPC, ICPC Dhaka Regional > ICPC Asia West > ICPC World Final: Form a team of three members.
+3. NCPC, IUPC, ICPC Dhaka Regional > ICPC Asia West > ICPC World Final - You can't participate in the same year: in more than 2 teams and "at more than 2 regionals.(for Asia)"
 4. Meta Hacker Cup: Open to everyone, consists of three rounds: Qualification, Elimination, and Final.
 5. ACM ICFP: Virtual coding contest, any programming language can be used.
 6. NGPC: For female students in high school, college, and university.
 Rules similar to ICPC.